Pundalik Gaitonde: Writing career

 In 1983, Gaitonde wrote a book, Portuguese Pioneers in India - Spotlight in Medicine.
-The book covered the history of medicine and East-West relations during the sixteenth century.
+The book covered the history of medicine and east–west relations during the sixteenth century.

-His second book, The Liberation of Goa: A Participant's View of History, was released in 1986 and covered the history of the liberation of Goa.
+His second book, The Liberation of Goa: A Participant's View of History, was released in 1986 and covered the history of the Goan independence movement.

 Personal life

 Marriage

 After Gaitonde completed his medical studies, he started his practice in Portugal.
 He began a relationship with one of his patients, a Portuguese woman named Edila Brum Dutra de Andrade.
 Edila was born at the Faial Island of the Azores and had studied music at the National Conservatory of Lisbon.
 Pundalik and Edila decided to marry, but faced stiff opposition from their respective families.
 However, Pundalik's father later relented and granted permission.
 Pundalik and Edila married in a civil ceremony in 1948 in Lisbon and spent their honeymoon at Peniche.

-Gaitonde selected Peniche as his honeymoon destination because it was the location of the prison-fort where several activists of the Goa Liberation Movement, such as Tristão de Bragança Cunha, Purushottam Kakodkar, Rama Hegde, José Inácio Candido de Loyola and Laxmikant Bhembre were imprisoned.
+Gaitonde selected Peniche as his honeymoon destination because it was the location of the prison-fort where several activists of the Goan independence movement, such as Tristão de Bragança Cunha, Purushottam Kakodkar, Rama Hegde, José Inácio Candido de Loyola and Laxmikant Bhembre were imprisoned.
 These prisoners organised a celebration in honour of Pundalik and Edila.
 They hosted a meal for the newly-weds.
 A woman journalist from France was on a visit to the prison in order to meet Tristão de Bragança Cunha.
 When she questioned Pundalik Gaitonde about why he had selected Peniche as the destination for the honeymoon, Dr. Gaitonde replied, "Homage to sacrifice!"